Exercise and Teenagers

 pressure, and abnormal cholesterol levels, as well as poor lifestyle habits that lead

 to heart attack and stroke later in life.

 Exercise on a regular basis is part of a healthy lifestyle.
-But some adolescents can
+But some teens can exercise

-exercise too much.
-If your adolescent begins losing weight and falls below expected
+too much.
+If your teen begins losing weight and falls below expected

+growth patterns,

-growth patterns, or if exercise interferes with other normal activities including
+or if exercise interferes with other normal activities including school, you should

 Benefits from regular exercise or physical activity

 According to the American Heart Association and the President’s Council on Fitness,